|Best overall||String Swing Guitar Stand||SEE IT||

 Guitar stands aren’t a one-size-fits-all product category, but they’re close to it.
 The main variations in guitar design come from the body depth, neck length, and headstock width, which must be reflected in a guitar stand’s design for adequate support.
 This list of stands ensures that every shape and subtype of guitar is covered, from bass guitars to classical guitars and everywhere in between.
 A variety of interior design needs were also considered, as instrument stands require floor space or wall space and tend to be a visual focal point due to their role in displaying instruments.
 In general, we picked stands that take up little space while in use, in storage, or both; minimizing bulk is key to having quick access to your instrument when inspiration strikes.
 We also opted for aesthetically pleasing wooden stands where possible, which will blend into a wider variety of decor.

-The Best Guitar Stands: Reviews & Recommendations
+The best guitar stands: Reviews & Recommendations

-Best multiple guitar stand: String Swing Guitar Stand
+Best overall: String Swing Guitar Stand

 - Weight: 8.6 pounds

 - Product Dimensions: 30.5 x 25.5 x 14 inches

 String Swing is a well-established company based in Wisconsin that’s known for its handcrafted wooden guitar stands and hangers.
 This multiple guitar stand for electric guitars is made of solid ash wood and holds up to six electric guitars or three acoustic guitars, which rest at an angle against a padded steel yoke and upon two strips of rubber at the bottom.
 Apart from being visually pleasing, this one allows users to keep an eye on their guitar collection and retain direct access to multiple instruments in a relatively compact space.